39bytes/fuzzy-eqsat/report/main.typ

 of more than 3% when the relative error exceeds 20%.

 Truncated SVD is notably more impactful in this case, giving a 72.7% reduction in cost while only incurring a 0.32% accuracy loss.
-Pruning is also more effective though introduces more error, indicating that the individual parameters are more meaningful compared to the MLP.
+Pruning is also more effective but introduces more error, indicating that the individual parameters are more meaningful compared to the MLP.
 This is to be expected since LeNet-5 is a convolutional model with fewer parameters than the MLP, hence each neuron activation encodes more information.